Tall Timbers (film)

 Tall Timbers is a 1937 action melodrama set in the timber industry directed by Ken G. Hall and starring Frank Leighton and Shirley Ann Richards.
+It has been called "easily one of the best Australian films of the 1930s, a tribute to the skill of Hall and the team at Cinesound."

 Synopsis

 The film opens at Palm Beach, where life guard Jim Thornton, a former jackeroo, has just graduated from forestry school and is about to look for work in the timber industry.
 He saves a young woman, Joan Burbridge, from drowning.
 She is at the beach with Charles Blake, who wants to marry Joan and works for Joan's adopted father Stephen, a timber merchant.

 Blake is secretly plotting with a treacherous businessman, Ludwig Rich, to take over Burbridge's company.
 They enlist one of Burbridge's employees, the foreman Darley, to help in their schemes.

 Thornton asks Blake for a job but is turned down.
 Thornton approaches Stephen Burbridge, who gives him a job as ranger on one of his properties, Boundary Ridge.
 Burbirdge explains that Joan is his adopted daughter; her biological father was Lloyd, who is now dead.

 Burbridge is in business competition with Rich.
 They make an agreement that if Burbridge cannot supply a million feet of timber in a specified time, he will sell his business to Rich.
 Rich plans to use Darley to help him in his plans.
 Blake admits he is secretly seeing Darley's sister Claire.

 Thornton arrives at Boundary Ridge, where he befriends the workers, particularly Scotty, who tells him the history of the property, including the disappearance of Burbridge's wife when she was pregnant.

 Darley plots sabotage of Burbridge's outfit with Blake in exchange for £200.
 Thornton impresses Burbridge with his skill, resulting in the owner replacing Darley with the newcomer.
 Thornley comes up with the idea of a timber drive to help win the competition against Rich.